MicrosoftDocs/data-api-builder-docs/data-api-builder/views-and-stored-procedures.md

 ### GraphQL support for stored procedures

 Stored procedure execution in GraphQL can be configured using the `graphql` option of a stored procedure backed entity.
 Explicitly setting the operation of the entity allows you to represent a stored procedure in the GraphQL schema in a way that aligns with the behavior of the stored procedure.

+> [!NOTE]
+> GraphQL *requires* a Query element to be present in the schema.
+If you are exposing only stored procedures, make sure to have at least one of them supporting the `query` operation, otherwise you'll get a GraphQL error like ```The object type Query has to at least define one field in order to be valid.```

 Not setting any value for the operation results in the creation of a `mutation` operation.

 For example, using the value `query` for the `operation` option results in the stored procedure resolving as a query field in the GraphQL schema
+.
 CLI Usage:

 ```sh